edibotopic/edibotopic-website/content/blog/2023-07-16-dsf-racket.md

 Topologically, it means that the two phases are disconnected from each other in the system.
-Here and a few other replaces I deviate from the DSF notation slightly, preferring the symbol
+Here and a few other places I deviate from the DSF notation slightly, preferring the symbol
 $:$ to signify disconnection: